JulienDavat/Join-Ordering-of-SPARQL-Property-Path-Queries/README.md

     ```

     The configuration file used in our experiments is available in the [config](https://github.com/JulienDavat/Join-Ordering-of-SPARQL-Property-Path-Queries/tree/main/config)
     directory.
-You just have to indicate the location of Virtuoso in your system.
+You just have to indicate the location of Virtuoso on your system.
     The location of Virtuoso must also be reported in the [server.sh](https://github.com/JulienDavat/Join-Ordering-of-SPARQL-Property-Path-Queries/blob/main/server.sh) script.
 Finally,
     you need to add the *bin* directory of Virtuoso in your *PATH* variable.